qizixinge/PNLM-PCA/README.md

 - 5.`Experiments.m`: A MATLAB script file which completely presents the code used in the whole process of the experiments

-- 6.`ssim_index3d.m`: A MATLAB function file which calculate the SSIM of a denoised image
+- 6.`ssim_index3d.m`: A MATLAB function file that calculates the SSIM of a denoised image

 - 7.`RicianSTD.m`: A MATLAB function file which is used to estimate the Rician noise in the MR image using the object-based method

-- 8.`ricernd.m`: A MATLAB function file which add Rician noise on a noise-free image
+- 8.`ricernd.m`: A MATLAB function file that adds Rician noise on a noise-free image

-- 9.`RI_NLM.m`: A MATLAB function file which display a possible version of rotationally invariant non-local mean filter
+- 9.`RI_NLM.m`: A MATLAB function file that displays a possible version of rotationally invariant non-local mean filter

 - 10.`psnrallM`: A MATLAB function which is used to find the optimal value of \$\$ and T in the NL-PCA filter&#x20;

 - 11.`psnrall`: A MATLAB function which is used to find the optimal value of (d, M, w, \$\$, T) in the NL-PCA filter&#x20;

-- 12.`PD`: A MATLAB function which serve as the powerful auxiliary tool mentioned in the paper
+- 12.`PD`: A MATLAB function which serves as the powerful auxiliary tool mentioned in the paper

-- 13.`PCA_PRI_PCAr`: A MATLAB function which shows the new collaborative algorithm proposed by us
+- 13.`PCA_PRI_PCAr`: A MATLAB function that shows the new collaborative algorithm proposed by us

 - 14.`NLPCApso`: A MATLAB function which is the adaptation of NL-PCA filter for the PSO algorithm

-- 15.`NLPCAnp`: A MATLAB function which tries to improve the efficiency of the NL-PCA filter under the optimal parameter set obtained by the PSO algorithm
+- 15.`NLPCAnp`: A MATLAB function that tries to improve the efficiency of the NL-PCA filter under the optimal parameter set obtained by the PSO algorithm

-- 16.`NLPCA.m`: A MATLAB function file which demonstrates the code for realizing the NL-PCA filter
+- 16.`NLPCA.m`: A MATLAB function file that demonstrates the code for realizing the NL-PCA filter

 - 17.`kmeans`: for image segmentation